ruggeri/tech-notes/randos/bicycles/bottom-bracket.md

     crank, (3) the right crank.
 - Other three-piece systems.
   - ISIS Drive (ten splines).
-  - Shimano Octolink (eight splines).
+  - Shimano Octalink (eight splines).
+(BTW, there were two versions of
+    Octalink: V1 and V2.
+They are incompatible).
   - I don't want to go into the potential pros/cons of these systems too much.
 I think it was basically about a larger spindle.
+This came at the cost of smaller bearings though.
   - What we see with these splined systems is that there is _still a taper_ behind the splining.
 That's necessary for the crank to be crammed onto the spindle.
   - These systems are basically dead though.
 They never became standards like the square taper system, and manufacturers have moved onto their proprietary two-piece systems with outboard bearings.
+    - They're especially dead because they were proprietary, which meant that you had to match your Shimano BB with your Shimano cranks.
   - Because the cranks are still secured in the typical way, you'll still need the crank puller, which works in the typical way.
   - I believe that these systems may use larger fixing bolts, which may